digirati-co-uk/iiif-auth-server/non-service-auth.md

 Implementing access control for IIIF Image API services treats the image information document (the info.json) as a **probe**.
 The client can always see the JSON-LD body of the info.json response, but the HTTP status code on the response will vary depending on the user's access to that service.
 If the info.json returns HTTP 401, the client knows that image requests to that service will also get 401s, and it should look for IIIF auth services in the info.json response to interact with and, if successful, remedy the user's lack of access to the service.

-The resource is the image service, and the 401 response to requests for the resource makes sense.
+The resource is the image service _description resource_ (DR), and the 401 response to requests for the resource makes sense.
 You want to interact with this service?
 Forbidden!
 But you can see what you need to do to gain access in the JSON-LD of the service's description document.

 The client interacts with the info.json through XHR, where it can read the JSON-LD response.